maitag/formula/README.md

 simplify():Formula
 	tries various ways to make the term appear simpler and also normalizes it
-	(use with caution because this process is not trivial and can be changed in later versions)
+	(use with caution because this process is not trivial and could be changed in later versions)

 derivate(p:String):Formula
 	returns the derivate of this mathmatical expression

 expand():Formula
 	mathematically expands the term into a polynomial

 toBytes():Bytes
 	packs Formula into haxe.io.Bytes for more efficiently storage